fbpx

 Ivy = fidelity, friendship

-pink tussie mussie, engagement flowers, meanings of flowers
+pink tussie mussie, engagement flowers

 Sweetheart Rose (light pink) = grace, beauty, love